Planning to Travel Overseas

 Overseas travel is exciting but also involves a lot of preparation.
 One of the first things that should be established before your journey is your budget.
 Once a budget has been determined, you are able to take the next step in planning your trip by creating an itinerary.

-Whether you are going to explore a continent for a year, a few countries for six months or one city for a few days, if you are trying to stay within budget it is useful to have an itinerary.
+Whether you are going to explore a continent for a year, a few countries for six months, or one city for a few days, if you are trying to stay within a budget, it is useful to have an itinerary.
 A general guide of where you want to go can help you establish what you want to see and gain insight into your overseas travel expense.

-Perhaps your financial budget is not of any concern to you, but budging your time is.
+Perhaps your financial budget is not of any concern to you, but budgeting your time is.
 Creating an itinerary will also ensure you are attacking your expedition with the best plan possible and not zig-zagging across the world.
-Adding or subtracting days to a trip is easier before it has started.
+Adding or subtracting days on a trip is easier before it has started.

 This small amount of preparation ahead of time can make overseas travel more enjoyable.

 Checklist for Traveling Abroad

 Our top ten list of things to do so you are best prepared for your international journey:

 - Arrange for international flights and accommodations as early as possible to save money and to secure your ideal itinerary.
 Wait too long and your options will become limited.